Alazani

+Origin and route

 The Alazani originates in Upper Kakheti at the edge of the Greater Caucasus, south of the main ridge, in the northwestern part of the Akhmeta District.
 It flows initially to the south towards the town of Akhmeta in Upper Kakheti, then southeast through the fertile Alazani Valley of Lower Kakheti until the Azerbaijani border where it forms the border, and crosses the Azerbaijani border into its mouth in the Mingəçevir Reservoir.

+Usage

 The Alazani valley, which is the center of the Georgian wine industry, dries up during the winter and remains so until snow melts in the spring and water flows from the mountains swell the river enormously; this regularly causes flooding.
 The river is mainly used for irrigation and for drinking water.
 In the 1990s, Chinese investors built many small hydroelectric power plants, which use the Alazani's strong current.
 The river is also popular with tourists for rafting trips.

 Light pollution of the river with biological substances comes from untreated sewage from the cities and other communities on its banks, as well as from the agricultural runoffs.
 In the districts of Kvareli and Lagodekhi, water quality is said to be quite bad.

 Alazani serves also as the name of different Georgian wines, among them the semi-dry brands of Marani Alazani Valley and Old Tbilisi Alazani.